NLDivya/Placement-Data-/README.md

-# Placement Data
+### Placement Data Analysis using Simple Linear Regression
-#### This project is studied to find out if there is a link between CGPA and package offered in Placements.
+This project is studied to find out if there is a link between CGPA and package offered in Placements.
-#### Does the CGPA affects placements in students.
+Does the CGPA affects placements in students.
 A Simple Linear Regression is carried out using sklearn model.